AMA-MSS School of the Year

 (Finalists - Boston University School of Medicine, University of Florida College of Medicine)

 2008 - University of Texas Medical School at Houston

 (Finalists - University of Pittsburgh School of Medicine, SUNY Stonybrook School of Medicine

-Learn more about these Award winners by reviewing their applications.
+Learn more about these winners by reviewing their applications.

-How Can My School Apply for the School of the Year Award?
+How Can My School Apply for the School of the Year?

-To apply for the award, complete the Award application describing how your school excels at the goals of the AMA and the MSS.
+To apply for School of the Year, complete the application describing how your school excels at the goals of the AMA and the MSS.
 Significant areas of focus should be membership, active membership, community service, advocacy, growth, innovation, and collaboration.
 AMA staff will report to the selection committee how many current AMA and AMPAC members you have at your school, how many total students you have, and membership trends at your school.